 - Lower amperage might fry your charger and heat the laptop

-While there are other minor points governing a healthy laptop operation, the above-mentioned points will be enough for a good performance.
-In case your device is using a USB charger, these points don’t really matter as they are almost the same.
+While there are other minor points, the above-mentioned points will be enough for a good performance.
+If your device is using a USB charger, these points don’t really matter as they are almost the same.

 Did you find this article helpful?
 Don’t forget to drop your feedback in the comments section below.